Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Model and method

-To accelerate the computations and reach larger system sizes, the calculation of matrix-matrix multiplication and eigenvalue-decomposition are performed in parallel by GPU on Nvidia V100 systems.
-This allows us to reach largest system size up to $L\times L = 176 \times 176$ on square lattice.
-We also carefully confirm the choice of simulation parameters, such as $\beta$ and the filling factor $\nu$, do not influence the qualitative picture shown below (see details in Supple.
-Mat.
-Section C).
+To accelerate the computations and reach larger system sizes, the calculation of matrix-matrix multiplication and eigenvalue decomposition is performed in parallel by GPU on Nvidia V100 systems.
+This allows us to reach the largest system size up to $L\times L = 176 \times 176$ on the square lattice.
+We also carefully confirm the choice of simulation parameters, such as $\beta$ and the filling factor $\nu$, do not influence the qualitative picture shown below (see details in the Appendices).
 Since we study the random dynamics, all the EE and correlation function results are obtained through ensemble averaging over different circuit realizations.